vazexqi/vazexqi.github.com/_posts/2013-04-20-javascript-tools-in-coursera.md

 install the support for running Java.
 Recall that we are dealing with _auxiliary_ tools.
 These tools are meant to be simple to use.
 Forcing a student to install a whole runtime just to be able to run a simple tool is not the best solution.
-We deemed this solution to have too much overhead.
+We deem this solution to have too much overhead.

 A more attractive solution would be to run the tools inside the web